Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên26/06/2023

-UV index and heat index in Ho Chi Minh City are both very high.
+The UV index and heat index in Ho Chi Minh City are both at very high levels.

 Accordingly, the ultraviolet (UV) index in Ho Chi Minh City on June 26 was at a very harmful level, especially between 10am and 1pm, when the index ranged from 7.5 to 9.1.
 The peak was at 12pm with an index of 9.1.

-The forecast for the maximum potential UV index in the next 3 days in Ho Chi Minh City is at level 9.
-In addition, the forecast for the maximum potential heat index in Ho Chi Minh City is also at a very dangerous level (41-54).
-This level is very likely to cause heatstroke, exhaustion, and heat shock if exposed or physically active for a long time in the hot sun.
+The potential maximum UV index in Ho Chi Minh City for the next 3 days is forecasted at level 9.
+In addition, the potential maximum heat index in Ho Chi Minh City is also forecasted at a very dangerous level (41-54).
+This level is very likely to cause heatstroke, exhaustion, and heat shock if exposed or engaged in prolonged physical activity in the heat.

-In addition, some other provinces and cities have UV indexes at very high harmful levels including Hue (Thua Thien-Hue), Da Nang, Hoi An (Quang Nam), Nha Trang (Khanh Hoa), Can Tho, and Ca Mau.
+In addition, some other provinces and cities have UV index at very harmful levels including Hue (Thua Thien-Hue), Da Nang, Hoi An ( Quang Nam ), Nha Trang (Khanh Hoa), Can Tho, and Ca Mau.

 According to the National Center for Hydro-Meteorological Forecasting, a UV index of 3 to below 5 is considered moderately harmful, 6-8 is considered highly harmful, and 8 or above is considered very harmful.